 ZFS likes to use whole disks and one of the benefits of generic desktop hardware is that it’s upgradable.
 I invested in a trio of 250Gb Samsung 850 SSDs and added them to the system.
 Then installed FreeBSD 11.1 on them.

 $ zpool status pool: zroot state: ONLINE scan: none requested config: NAME STATE READ WRITE CKSUM zroot ONLINE 0 0 0 raidz1-0 ONLINE 0 0 0 ada0p3 ONLINE 0 0 0 ada1p3 ONLINE 0 0 0 ada2p3 ONLINE 0 0 0 errors: No known data errors $ df -h / Filesystem Size Used Avail Capacity Mounted on zroot/ROOT/default 417G 13G 404G 3% /

 A FreeBSD 11 Desktop How-to by Allison Nicole Reid proved especially helpful in configuring the system for desktop use.
 As usual, I went with a GNOME desktop.
-Unfortunately the FreeBSD version of GNOME is stuck on a more two year old version (3.18).
-For the most part this isn’t an issue although I do miss some improvements from subsequent releases.
+Unfortunately the FreeBSD version of GNOME is stuck on a more than two year old version (3.18).
+For the most part this isn’t an issue, although I do miss some improvements from subsequent releases.
 Fortunately this version does have good HiDPI support as I’m using it with a 4K display.

 I imported my 1200+ passwords into

 access them all on FreeBSD too.
 As a bonus, my password manager is now open

 source and the data is self-hosted and tracked in

 Even with various settings tweaked the desktop FreeBSD experience is not as